allister-grange/unified-devops/README.md

 - long term todos/clean ups
-  - [ ] breakdown terraform files into aws and digital ocean
   - [ ] build a diagram to show what these scripts are doing, or just a list
-  - [ ] go through and tidy up all hardcoded paths
   - [ ] nginx configs should be split into 3 services
-  - [ ] can I merge group_vars and the vars folders?
   - [ ] I need to know if the database backups into s3 fail somehow, scripts?
-  - [ ] separate out prod/non-prod builds
-    - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-    - [ ] domain names should be sorted by prod/non-prod
-  - [ ] move all install paths to /opt/ (find best practise using LLM tools)
-  - [ ] go through and put variables in for all paths etc in ansible
-  - [ ] review all nginx confs, best practise?